guidepup/guidepup.dev/docs/api/class-nvda.md

   // Start NVDA.
   await nvda.start();

-  // Interact with the item.
+  // Interact with the item - does nothing on NVDA. await nvda.interact();
-  await nvda.interact();

   // ... perform some commands.